 into t1 select * from t2;

-The batch_size parameter of the LOAD_BATCH_SIZE hint specifies the number of records to insert at a time.
-For more information about LOAD DATA, see Overview.
+In the LOAD_BATCH_SIZE Hint, batch_size specifies the size of the batch of records inserted each time.
+For more information about LOAD DATA, see LOAD DATA.

 Syntax